rakivo/flag.hpp/README.md

 # `flag.hpp`
-> `flag.hpp` is a header only, stb-style library, to include the implementation of all the functions, you need to define `FLAG_IMPLEMENTATION` before including the `flag.hpp` itself.
+> `flag.hpp` is a super lightweight, single file, header only, stb-style library, to include the implementation of all the functions, you need to define `FLAG_IMPLEMENTATION` before including the `flag.hpp` itself.

+> Also, the library is designed to use with `C++17` and above ISO standard.

 > You can see the example of using this library here, from [`example.cpp`](https://github.com/rakivo/flag.hpp/master/example.cpp):
 ```cpp